See the list of vulnerabilities detected

 Generate reports

-The Generate report option in the Injected section allows you to download reports varying in detail.
-User Managers additionally have the option to generate security testing certificates.
+The Generate report option in the Vulnerabilities section allows you to download reports varying in detail.
+Group Managers additionally have the option to generate security testing certificates.
 For details on available report types and how to generate them, read Download a report of detected vulnerabilities.

 See where vulnerabilities are located